sjain246/cs121finalproject/README.txt

     $ python3 app.py

 How to run Python program:
+    After loading the data, please use the following steps to run the Python program
+    $ python3
+    >>> app.py
+    The program works as follows:
+        Users are greeted by a home page, where they can exit or login with their credentials If user is a client, a limited version of the menu is displayed with all available functionalities to them.
+    If user is an administrator, a full version of the menu is displayed with all functionalities for clients and additional functionalities for updating the database and updating user roles.

 Additional features:
     We have provided a few additional features to the setup-passwords.sql file to facilitate